Can Snooker Cues be Used for Pool?

 At a glance, a snooker cue looks identical to a pool cue.
 This leads people to think that, in theory, a snooker cue could be used to play pool.
 Maybe you’ve heard stories of professional billiard players shooting pool with a snooker cue.
 Or maybe all you have right now is a snooker cue and you’re itching to play pool.
 So, the question is, can snooker cues be used for pool?

 Snooker cues have smaller tips, brass ferrules, and are made with dense ash wood.
 It’s possible to play pool with a snooker cue, but many players find that they sacrifice some cue ball control and power when doing so.
-That said, it’s mostly a matter of player preference, feel, and style of play.
+That said, it’s mostly a matter of player preference, feel, along with style of play.

 Read on to discover the potential benefits and pitfalls of playing pool with a snooker cue.